 Bob Ehrenberg, Class of 1971, served as the program host for ENCORE and ENCORE 2016 and is associate producer for ENCORE 2018.
 He is a member of the St. Joseph Public Schools Foundation Board of Directors and the chairman of its Distinguished Alumni Committee.
 He also serves on the Performing Arts Hall of Fame Committee.
 Bob was active in performing arts while at St. Joe, including Showtime, and was honored as Best Thespian his senior year.
 Bob is a trial lawyer with Conybeare Law Office, handling personal injury litigation.
-Bob and his wife, Cindy, are the parents of St. Joseph High School graduates, Elizabeth and Emily and very proud grandparents of Charlie, Emily’s son.
+Bob and his wife, Cindy, are the parents of St. Joseph High School graduates, Elizabeth and Emily and very proud grandparents of Charlie, Elizabeth’s son.

 Kim Jorgensen Gane graduated from SJHS in 1984.
 Barely.
 She often jokes that she still owes Mrs. Lancelot a final draft of her 7th grade Greek mythology report.
 Active in choir and musical theater, Kim played Amarylis in St. Joe’s 1981 production of The Music Man, was part of the chorus in South Pacific, and participated in Showtime all four years of high school.
 What remains her crowning musical and dramatic achievement is playing Anna Leonowens opposite Jeff Hoover’s King of Siam in the 1984 production of The King and I, and crying real tears in the final scene!